Robert "Red Robin" Johnston, Sr., 1808-ca.1896

 Red Robin's name and a brief by-line were added at the request of a family member.

-Robert "Red Robin" Johnston was born in the town of Kilrea, Londonderry County, IRELAND, as was his brother, Archibald "Archie".
-The immediate Irish branches of the family were said to have died off by 1910.
+Robert "Red Robin" Johnston was born in Broagh Townland, Termoneeny Parish, Londonderry County, IRELAND, as was his brother, Archibald "Archie" in 1815.
+Their father was John Johnston of Broagh.
+The Johnstons are said to have come to Broagh Townland ca. 1700, and James Johnston is listed in the 1740 Protestant Householders Returns.
+Robert is recorded as having been baptized in the Castledawson Presbyterian Church on July 22, 1808.
+The immediate Irish branches of the family are said to have died off by 1910.
 Oral family history has our family leaving Scotland/Ireland for Canada because of religious persecution.
 Just what the details are of the persecution I have yet to find out.
 They were Presbyterians initially.

 In Canada sometime in the late 1800s a fire consumed his home and all of its contents.
 I have been told by older family members that a family bible, 2 small (approximately 12" high) oil portraits, legal papers from Scotland and personal letters were all destroyed.
 It was a terrible loss to our family and our research efforts.